-Year 10 Specialist Science or AEP Science - B Grade or Exam 50%+, or Year 10 General Science - A Grade or Exam 65%+
+Year 10 Specialist Science Grade B or Exam 50%, or AEP Science Grade C or Exam 50%, or Year 10 General Science Grade A or Exam 65%

 Biology is the study of the fascinating diversity of life as it has evolved and as it interacts and functions.
 Investigation of biological systems and their interactions, from cellular processes to ecosystem dynamics, has led to biological knowledge and understanding that enable us to explore and explain everyday observations, find solutions to biological issues, and understand the processes of biological continuity and change over time.
 Living systems are all interconnected and interact at a variety of spatial and temporal scales, from the molecular level to the ecosystem level.
 A unique appreciation of life and a better understanding of the living world are gained through studying the ATAR Biology course.